-The ultimate pocket guide to camping along the Eyre Peninsula
+The ultimate pocket guide to camping along the Eyre Peninsula, South Australia.

 Watch the red dirt of the outback melt away into pristine white sands that blend into every shade of blue water.
-Welcome to Port Gibbon.
+Welcome to Port Gibbon - one of the best spots for beach camping in South Australia.
 While this stretch of sand can be a little exposed to the elements, campers are spoilt for choice with a bunch of little spots to park up at with absolute oceanfront views.
-If you are visiting the Eyre Peninsula during the shoulder seasons or in winter, you are likely to have the whole place to yourself.
+If you are visiting the Eyre Peninsula during the shoulder seasons or in winter, you're likely to have the whole place to yourself.

 How to get there: Port Gibbon is a short 20 minute drive from the nearby town of Cowell.
 If travelling south from Cowell, take the Lincoln highway out of town before turning left onto Port Gibbon road.
 You will pass the small townsite of Port Gibbon before following the road to the right along the coast.
 From here, there are a bunch of great spots to make camp.